 Your journey starts from the Weldborough Hotel which is approx 30mins away from the previous night’s camp.
 If you have your own car you will need to drive to the day’s start, or alternately book a bus transfer with your entry.
-You set off in groups of 20 riders (based on your finish time from the previous day – fastest groups depart first to reduce congestion).
-This first 14km section begins with a short gravel road taking you to the perfect good morning trail – the lovely Little Chook.
+You set off in groups of 20 riders (based on your finish time from the previous day – the fastest groups depart first to reduce congestion).
+This first 15km section begins with a short gravel road taking you to the perfect good morning trail – the lovely Little Chook.
 This cruisy 3km of single track passes through spectacular Myrtle Beech forests and winds its way through a maze of moss-covered mullock heaps from the old tin mining days.

 Now it is time to tackle the biggest and toughest ascent of the entire race, the 400m vertical climb to the top of Blue Tier.
 This daunting route has been a classic amongst the old school riding fraternity and featured prominently in the pre-machine-built trail era of mountain biking in the region, admittedly, more often ridden in the opposite direction.
 It is an adventure and one not to be undertaken lightly.

 The first half of the climb is scenic through some beautiful myrtle forest along the old and bumpy 4wd trail Emu Flat Road.
-A high point at 580m, catch your breath and hold tight down a short and rough trail to a flatter area used by prospectors.
+At a high point at 580m, catch your breath and hold tight down a short and rough trail to a flatter area used by prospectors.

 The second half of the Blue Tier Ascent is firmly in adventure territory and all riders will likely be on and off their bikes through the technical terrain.
 The ascent to the sub-alpine summit of “The Tier” begins up 3.5km of steep and rugged 4wd trail including large boulder gardens to navigate.
 The next 4km of this section is less steep but features a narrow and rocky single track and multiple crossings of crystal clear alpine streams.
 The final few kilometers take you to the old mining town of Poimena at 570m the much-earned Aid Station 1.